tabookey/credo/README.md

-### CREDO: decentralized "equity"
+This repository contains an agent-model simulation of a DPoS layer2 chain using CREDO.

+### CREDO is Decentralized "Equity"

 Decentralized "equity" solves for global decentralized networks the problem that equity solves for legal corporations, minus the centralization around a legal entity.

 It can be used to reward contributions of all kinds.
 The trick is a limited form of credit expansion within the micro-economy of a project using CREDO.

-This repository contains an agent-model that demonstrates how CREDO would work for a DPoS layer 2 chain.

 CREDO is designed to be incentive compatible and have a path to regulatory compliance by passing the Howey test (not benefiting passively from the work of others) and Hinman test (bootstrappers can walk away).